Team2338/FRC2019/README.md

 # FRC2019
-The code for Gear it Forward's 2019 robot, Milk.
+The code for Gear it Forward's 2019 robot, "Milk, but also Vanguard".

 ## Drivetrain
 Single-speed drop-center drivetrain with 2 REV NEOs per gearbox.